 where the first error is the overall analysis uncertainty and $\delta$ES, $\delta$Z, $\delta a$, and $\delta$FV are the additional systematic uncertainties due to excited states, renormalization, discretization and finite volume artifacts.
-Combining these systematics errors in quadrature, we quote
+Combining these systematic errors in quadrature, our results are: